saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 **iOS Apps (APP Bundle):** A .zip file will be parsed to determine whether a valid .app bundle exists, and if found, it will be accepted as an iOS app.

+Mobile apps could be uploaded and managed through the [File Storage API](/dev/api/storage/) as well as through the [App Management](https://app.saucelabs.com/app-management) section of the SauceLabs web site.

-For generic use, you can upload and store other file types like pre-run executables, packages, or binaries.
-Some of the accepted formats for this type of use case include:
+For the generic use cases, you could upload and store any other file types like pre-run executables, packages or binaries, for example:

 - .js
 - .py